Comprehensive Samsung QN85C TV Review and TV Comparisons

 The Game Bar menu, accessible by pressing the Play/Pause button, allows adjustments to game settings, resolution, and frames per second.

-A unique feature is the Gaming Hub, which serves as a gateway to cloud gaming apps, including Xbox, Nvidia GeForce Now, Amazon Luna, Utomik, Anstream Arcade, and Blacknut.
+The Gaming Hub is a unique feature.
+It serves as a gateway to cloud gaming apps.
+These apps include Xbox, Nvidia GeForce Now, Amazon Luna, Utomik, Anstream Arcade, and Blacknut.
 You can also connect a Bluetooth gaming controller, access recently played games, and receive recommendations based on your gaming history.

-The Samsung QN85C, priced at $1,699 / £1,599 / AU$2,499, offers just-average value compared to its step-up counterpart, the QN90C Neo QLED.
-Spending a bit more on the QN90C provides higher peak brightness and an anti-glare screen, essential for daytime sports viewing, along with advanced audio and an ATSC 3.0 digital TV tuner.
+The Samsung QN85C is priced at $1,699 / £1,599 / AU$2,499.
+It offers just-average value.
+This is compared to its step-up counterpart, the QN90C Neo QLED.
+Spending a bit more on the QN90C provides higher peak brightness.
+It also includes an anti-glare screen, which is essential for daytime sports viewing.
+Additionally, it offers advanced audio and an ATSC 3.0 digital TV tuner.

-Competition arises from budget mini-LED models such as the Hisense U8K and TCL QM8 Class, which cost significantly less than the QN85C.
+Mini-LED models on a budget provide competition.
+Examples include the Hisense U8K and TCL QM8 Class.
+These models cost significantly less than the QN85C.
 They have similar features but lack Samsung-specific additions like Wide Viewing Angle and Gaming Hub, offering only two HDMI 2.1 ports.
 While price favors the budget options, the QN85C stands out with a superior design.

 Should You Buy the Samsung QN85C TV?